bow-simulation/virtualbow/Readme.md

 * [Eigen](http://eigen.tuxfamily.org/)
 * [Json](https://github.com/nlohmann/json)

-Pre-built dependencies for the supported platforms can be found at [virtualbow-dependencies](https://github.com/bow-simulation/virtualbow-dependencies/releases).
+Optional pre-built dependencies for the supported platforms and compilers are available at [virtualbow-dependencies](https://github.com/bow-simulation/virtualbow-dependencies/releases).
 They each contain a file named `paths.cmake` that will set up the `CMAKE_PREFIX_PATH` such that the correct libraries are found by CMake.
 The easiest way to use it is by setting `CMAKE_TOOLCHAIN_FILE` to `paths.cmake` in your build,